june4m/aws-internship-report-SE182968/content/1-Worklog/1.4-Week4/_index.md

 ---

-### Week 4 Harvest: Mastering Object Storage and DR Strategies
+### Week 4 achievement: Mastering Object Storage and DR Strategies

-Week 4 provided a deep and comprehensive insight into managing unstructured data on the Cloud.

 - **Amazon S3 Core Competencies:** Mastered S3 configuration, from Storage Classes for cost optimization to Versioning for data protection.
 Proficient in deploying Static Website Hosting and configuring security with Bucket Policies and CORS.
 - **Data Protection & Management:** Understood large-scale and Hybrid data storage solutions (Snow Family, Storage Gateway).
 More importantly, learned how to automate data management using Life Cycle Rules and setup Cross-Region Replication.